open-source-for-researchers/open-source-workshop/index.md

 Open Scientific Code using Git and GitHub

 A collection of explanations and short practical exercises to help researchers learn more about version control and open source software.
+Here are some [accompanying slides](https://docs.google.com/presentation/d/1NVV6z3DvKdICNxttSOXYy3Vl6jEY6gkZi3dWgWt6QrY/edit#slide=id.g41fb8f5587_0_50).

 1. [What is open source?](01-what-is-open-source)
     - Define open source vs. free software, discuss licencing.